GoldRenard/GTAVSteamControllerNative/readme.md

 GTA V out the box uses old version of Steamworks SDK with very poor Steam Controller support and there is no Action Sets API at all. `steam_api64.dll` I provided is official library taken from the latest Steamworks SDK 1.36: https://partner.steamgames.com/downloads/

-##### Can I use it Online?

-Technically, injectable DLL should work Online.
-But, you know, Rockstar Games doesn't allow to use any mods for GTA:O. Since this plugin is not made for cheating or giving the player some sort of advantage over another, it is still 3rd-party injectable code so they can punish you for using it.
-I'm not saying they will ban you 100%, but anyway **USE IT ONLINE ON YOUR OWN RISK.
-I'm responsible for bans.
-I'm warning you.**

 ### Credits

 - Thanks to Alexander Blade for both the Scripthook and the asi loader.
-- Thanks to m0d-s0beit-v (Redux) developers and other authors of its parts: s0biet, NTAuthority/citizenMP, gir489 `[, %DEVELOPER_NAME%]`.
-Injectable DLL mostly based on their codebase.